Woman gives birth at McDonald’s, and her baby girl is fittingly nicknamed - NewsBreak

 Alandria Worthy tells WXIA-TV that her labor was intensifying and her fiancé was driving her to the hospital Wednesday morning when they stopped so she could use the bathroom at the fast food restaurant.

-“I went into the bathroom and my water broke immediately,” Worthy said.Florida woman found with hatchet ‘protruding from her head,’ deputies say
+“I went into the bathroom and my water broke immediately,” Worthy said.Which Bible verses are printed on In-N-Out’s burgers, fries and milkshakes?

 Worthy said she started screaming.
 Restaurant manager Tunisia Woodward went to see what was happening.